bill-bishop/jquery-columns/README.md

 # jquery-columns
-jQuery plugin to reshuffle DOM elements to appear in columns
+jQuery plugin to reshuffle DOM elements to appear in downward-flowing columns

 Include the script on your page: